 The vast majority of false allegation cases do not involve independent evidence that a crime occurred.
 Frequently, even the presence of DNA is not indicative of anything in a date rape case, because it will still be a “he said, she said” situation.
 In a child sexual assault case, evidence of vaginal penetration is indicative of a crime, but very rarely is there independent evidence that a crime occurred.
-The crime itself has to be established nearly always through the testimony of the victim.
-This is one more way in which sex offense cases differ from other crimes, such as a bank robbery, where the crime itself is established by the amount of money that’s missing, or a murder where the crime is established by a dead body.
+The crime itself must be established nearly always through the testimony of the victim.
+This is one more way in which sex offense cases differ from other crimes, such as a bank robbery, where the crime itself is established by the amount of money that is missing, or a murder where the crime is established by a dead body.

 The ‘Who’ And ‘How’ Of The Commission Of The Crime

 Unlike a murder case where there is a dead body with a gunshot wound to the head establishing the crime, and the only question becomes determining the ‘who’ and ‘how.’
-Establishing the alleged crime is not so straightforward in a sexual assault case; the crime has to be established by the victim.
+Establishing the alleged crime is not so straightforward in a sexual assault case; the crime must be established by the victim.
 It’s very rare for there to be independent evidence of sexual assault outside of the victim’s own testimony.

 An Underreported Crime?